Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 In this post, I will explain about Javascript scope.
 Namely, I will cover the following:
 - Value & Variable & Function
 - Identifying Variables
-- Identifying Lexical Scope
+- Illustrating Lexical Scope
 - Scope chain
 - Global scope
 - Hoisting
 - Closure
 - Module

 The first two sections will be a preparation step before we actually get to know more about the scope.
-Again, take your time and try to formulate your own mental model of how Javascript work.
+Again, take your time and try to formulate your own mental model of how Javascript work!

-With that in mind, let's dive into Javascript Scope!

 ## Value & Variable & Function
 Value is most fundamental unit of information and it is used by program to maintain state.
 In Javascript, we have two types of value: